swiftlang/swift-evolution/NNNN-floating-point-protocols.md

 }
 ```

-Finally, the necessary support is added to `Float`, `Double`, `Float80` and
+`Float`, `Double`, `Float80` and `CGFloat` will conform to all of these
-`CGFloat` to conform to these protocols.
+protocols.

 A small portion of the implementation of these APIs is dependent on new
 Integer protocols that will be proposed separately.
 Everything else is
-implemented in draft from on the branch floating-point-revision of
+implemented in draft form on the branch floating-point-revision of
 [my fork](https://github.com/stephentyrone/swift).

 ## Impact on existing code